 According to Kirsch, “Analyses of the published data and the unpublished data that were hidden by the drug companies reveal that most (if not all) of the benefits are due to the placebo effect.”

 The results of Kirsch’s study were confirmed by the findings of a 2010 study in the Journal of the American Medical Association.
 Hence, this study found that antidepressants had a benefit only for people with severe depression.
-However, it did not help those with mild to moderate depression.
+Antidepressants for teens may not be as effective for those suffering from mild to moderate varieties of the disorder.

 Statistics on Antidepressants

 In 2012, Kirsch conducted another study on antidepressants.
 This one found that the combination of psychotherapy and antidepressants might be slighter more beneficial than antidepressants alone or psychotherapy alone.
 Furthermore, the study suggested that antidepressants and psychotherapy had a similar effect as alternative therapies for depression.

 The Treatment for Adolescents with Depression Study, funded by the National Institute of Mental Health, also looked at the efficacy of teen antidepressants.
 Results indicated that a combination of medication and psychotherapy is effective treatment for adolescents with depression.

 Clearly, the research on this topic is contradictory.
 Therefore, it reveals how much is unknown about the effectiveness of depression medication for children.